Sizzyl/vv-pulsar/README.md

+# Mario Kart Wii Velocity Vault
+Mario Kart Wii Velocity Vault (MKWVV) is a pack collecting the best of the best custom tracks into one distribution.
+This repository contains the modified version of the Pulsar engine used to build the mod and any other tracks/assets used.
+Any code that was modified was fully written by AI as I don't really know how to code.

+To compile code you need to install CodeWarrior:

+- NXP ['CodeWarrior Special Edition'][cw] for MPC55xx/MPC56xx v2.10
+  - If this direct link doesn't work, the original page is ['available on the Internet Archive'][cwIA].
+  - After installing it, you need `license.dat` from the installation root, and the DLL and EXE files inside `PowerPC_EABI_Tools/Command_Line_Tools`.
+  - Useful documentation is in `Help/Power_Arch_Build_Tools_Reference.chm`
+    (or `Help/PDF/Power Architecture Build Tools Reference.pdf`)

 # Pulsar

 Pulsar is a Mario Kart Wii Kamek-Based engine to create CT distributions.
 It comes with its own [software](../main/PulsarPackCreator/Executable) to aid in building custom distributions, and multiple quality of life features: